tcwilkinson/caa2015/ideas.md

   Science is cumulative even if how exactly scientific knowledge accumulate is not clear.
 In any case it is a community endeavour.
 Matt Might chose to represent   human knowledge as a circle in his webcomic  "what is a PhD".
 New knowledge (like a PhD) should extend the boundary of knowledge.

    - Point of views
   In this process, the scientific community bring different points of views and that make the scientific knowledge accumulating and becoming "stable" faster.
-(I choose   the word "stable knowledge" to avoid "truth" in reference to the process of establishing a fact (I refer here to the work of Bruno Latour and others). **Scientists from diverse backgrounds bring many points of views to resolve scientific problems.
-Scientists from different backgrounds choose to investigate different questions, but they may approach the same question in different ways.
+(I choose   the word "stable knowledge" to avoid "truth" in reference to the process of establishing a fact (I refer here to the work of Bruno Latour and others).
+Scientists from diverse backgrounds bring many points of views to resolve scientific problems, they choose to investigate different questions, or they may approach the same question in different ways.

   - Diversity invigorates problem solving.
   A diverse community generate new research methods, explanations, ideas and shed new light on problems.
 Science benefits from practitioners with diverse beliefs, backgrounds, and values to check out the biases.